A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Related Works

-CSIs are complex numbers.
-Therefore several features such as amplitude, phase and time of arrival (ToA) can be utilized.
-Using CSI amplitude, FILA~\cite{Wu2013} estimates the signal strength distribution for each AP at each location based on the total power of all CSI subcarriers.
-After the database is constructed, a probabilistic method with Bayes' rule will estimate the user's location in the testing phase.
-The experiment shows that FILA achieves a 40$\%$ improvement in accuracy compared with RSS based Horus~\cite{Youssef2005}.
+Due to CSI having unique phases and amplitudes of each subcarrier, key information like the time of arrival (ToA) and angle of arrival (AoA) can be discerned from the CSI.
+FILA~\cite{Wu2013} gauges the signal strengths of WiFi packets by computing the received power of individual subcarriers at every possible location and AP.
+Afterwards, Bayes' rule is applied to the processed data in order to predict the positions of mobile devices.
+The experiment shows that FILA obtains a 40$\%$ reduction in localization error compared with RSS based Horus~\cite{Youssef2005}.
 Because the summation of the subcarriers' power in FILA~\cite{Wu2013} has the drawback of losing the diversity information, DeepFi~\cite{Wang2017} proposed a novel deep learning system directly utilizing the CSI amplitudes.
-In the training phase, the deep learning approach exploits the CSI amplitudes from multiple subcarriers to train the network weights and uses them as fingerprints.
-In the testing phase, a probabilistic method based on the radial basis function (RBF) is used to obtain the user's location.
+In the training phase, the deep learning approach exploits the CSI amplitudes from multiple subcarriers to train the network weights and uses them as unique identifiers.
+In the testing phase, a probabilistic algorithm based on the radial basis function (RBF) is used to obtain the user's pose.
 With only one AP being utilized, DeepFi has the best accuracy of $\mathrm{0.94{\pm}0.56~m}$ which outperforms several existing RSS and CSI based schemes.
 Different from DeepFi, ConFi~\cite{Haochen2017} organizes the CSI amplitudes into a time-frequency matrix that resembles CSI images.
 These images are the fingerprint features for each location.
 ConFi models localization as a classification problem and addresses it with a five-layer CNN that consists of three convolutional layers and two fully connected (FC) layers.
 In~\cite{Minh2020}, the enhanced models of FILA and ConFi with an additional semi-sequential step are proposed to boost up their performance by around 25$\%$.

 Beside the amplitude, CSI phase is also widely utilized for localization.
 For example, PhaseFi~\cite{Wang2016a} first extracts the raw phase value from the complex CSI and removes the offset through linear transformation to get the calibrated phase.
 A deep network with three hidden layers is adopted to train the calibrated phase data, and probabilistic Bayes is used for location estimation.
 Instead of using the coarse phase value directly as in PhaseFi, CIFI~\cite{Wang2018} extracts the phase of CSI to estimate the phase differences between two adjacent antennae or the angle of arrival (AoA).
 AoAs are constructed in a form of image to feed to deep convolutional neural networks (DCNN) for indoor localization.
 The best accuracy of these methods is around $\mathrm{1.0{\pm}0.4~m}$~\cite{Wang2016a}.
 In BiLoc~\cite{BiLoc2017}, Wang \textit{et al.} combine both average CSI amplitudes over pairs of antennae and estimated AoAs to form a bi-modal data.
 A complicated network that incorporates deep autoencoder, restricted Boltzmann machine along with radial basis function is utilized to estimate the user's position.
 The method is implemented in a total of 25 testing points in two different environments including a computer lab and a corridor, with a best accuracy of $\mathrm{1.5{\pm}0.8~m}$.